Benefits of achieving Healthy Schools Status

 Support available throughout the process

-We recognise that for many schools, you may already have an excellent health and wellbeing offer and will need very little support to complete the Healthy Schools Accreditation process.
+We recognise that for many schools, you may already have an excellent health and wellbeing offer and will need very little support to complete the Healthy Schools Award process.

-However, if you have reviewed your schools current offer against the accreditation criteria and have identified gaps, the Healthy Schools team are hand to support the school in addressing those gaps.
+However, if you have reviewed your schools current offer against the award criteria and have identified gaps, the Healthy Schools team are hand to support the school in addressing those gaps.

-If you have identified a particular area of concern, be it in pupils, school staff or the wider school community, please discuss this with your District Lead who will be able to advise.
+If you have identified a particular area of concern, be it in pupils, school staff or the wider school community, please discuss this with the Healthy Schools who will be able to advise.

 - Individual and tailored school support for staff